 You may be able to get help with travel to and from your appointments.
 If you need to travel a long distance to receive care, you may be able to get help to cover the cost of plane fare.
 The National Patient Travel Center lists organizations that offer free air travel for people who need long-distance cancer services.
 Other groups offer lodging for people getting cancer treatment far from home.

-Talk with your social worker about programs that can help cover the costs of cancer.
+Talk with your social worker about programs that can help cover the costs of cancer treatment.
 Most hospitals have financial counselors who might be able to help.

 - Some nonprofit organizations help cover the cost of treatment.

 - Many drug companies have patient assistance programs.
-These programs provide discounts or free medication.
+These programs provide discounts or free medicine.